paulBooz/flower/baselines/baseline_template/README.md

 python -m statavg.main   # default settings
 ```

 In the paper, server-side evaluation is not implemented, as it is considered that the server does not own any data.
-However, one can enable server-side evaluation by executing:
+However, it can be enabled by executing:

 ```bash
 # enable server-side evaluation with the data ratio of your preference.
 Default settings do not include this option.